 We have landed on Island 1, with our touchdown point close enough to LS1A that it’s virtually the same.
 Commendations to Floyd and Susan for superb plotting and piloting.
 We all owe them our lives.

 Landing was successful, but the touchdown was very hard.
 The parachutes and retro-rockets were just adequate enough to keep it from being a crash.
 Floyd tells me that, in the last seconds of descent, it felt as though the planet just reached up and yanked us down.
 The stack remained upright and didn’t fall over on its side, but there’s a 5° list to one side that suggests it won’t remain vertical indefinitely.
 We will need to evacuate what’s left of our ship as soon as we can.

 No fatalities, but many injuries: broken bones, spinal injuries, concussions, severe bruises, etc. Jane has drafted every able-bodied crew member to help tend to the injured.
 They take priority over the passengers, but Jane insists that the biostasis cells be opened as soon as possible.
 She continues to be concerned about how the Rot will affect the cells, and I can’t blame her.
-The idea of a plastic breathing tube disintegrating while it’s still in someone’s esophagus makes me shiver.
+The idea of a plastic breathing tube disintegrating while it’s still in someone’s trachea makes me shiver.

 For this reason, we’re leaving the hatches closed for as long as we can, so as not to expose ourselves to the native environment until all the injured have been treated and the passengers have been revived.
 It appears that the modules’ outer hulls are Rot-resistant; thank God, no one ever figured out how to build plastic starships!